Tax Guide for Out-of-State Retailers

 If you ship these types of items directly to a customer from a point outside of California using a common carrier, use is considered to have occurred outside of California and you will not report use tax.

 The current standard California statewide sales and use tax rate is 7.25 percent.
 However, the sales and use tax rate is not the same throughout California.
 Total sales and use tax rates are higher in areas where there are voter-approved district taxes.

 In those districts, the total tax rate includes the standard statewide tax rate plus the district tax rate (which varies from district to district).
 Current tax rates can be easily verified on our website.

 As a retailer, you are required to collect and report district tax if you are engaged in business in a district.
 You are considered engaged in business in a district if any of the following applies:

-- You receive rental income from the lease of merchandise located in the district, such as leases of machinery, equipment, and furniture.
+- You receive rental payments from the leases of tangible personal property located in the district, such as leases of machinery, equipment, and furniture.